-Legislation that restores and protects the right of every Texan to cast a meaningful vote in local, state and federal elections.
+Legislation that protects every Texan’s right to cast a meaningful vote in local, state and federal elections.

 The Texas Voter Choice Act (TVCA) makes long-overdue changes to the original ballot access statute enacted in 1903.
-Much of that law is still in place, meaning Texas is still using a 19th Century system to regulate ballot access in the 21st Century.
-This is why running for office in Texas is so complicated, burdensome and expensive for minor party, new party, or independent candidates (major party nominees appear on the ballot automatically).
+Much of that law is still in place, meaning Texas is using a 19th Century system to regulate ballot access in the 21st Century — except for Republicans and Democrats, who appear on the ballot automatically, by means of taxpayer-funded primaries.
+That’s why running for office is so burdensome and expensive for everyone else.
+And it’s why Texas voters need more choices at the polls.

 TVCA Key Provisions